 How Do Current CD Rates Compare With the Expected Rate of Inflation?

-CDs can be a smart financial move at times, but not so great at others.
 In the past, other investments earned higher rates than even the best CDs could earn.
-But, in today's high-interest-rate environment, CDs might be a great option.
-Here are the pros and cons of CD investing in 2024.
+But in today's rate environment, CDs might be a good option, even if rates are lower than in 2024.
+Here are some possible pros and cons of saving with CDs in 2025.

-• High current rates: CD rates are comparatively high right now, especially on shorter term lengths.
-For example, a one-year CD at a credit union earned 0.95% interest on average in the fourth quarter of 2020.
-But it earned 3.2% interest on average in the fourth quarter of 2023, according to the National Credit Union Administration.**
+• Current rates: CD rates are comparatively high right now, especially on shorter term lengths.
+For example, nationally, a one-year CD at a credit union earned 0.95% interest on average in the fourth quarter of 2020.
+But that same CD earned 3.11% interest on average in the fourth quarter of 2024, according to the National Credit Union Administration.**

-• Good time for CD newbies: In 2024, you should be able to find high-rate CDs for one to 12 months.
+• Good time for CD newbies: In 2025, you should still be able to find high-rate CDs for one to 12 months.
 As a result, you won't lock up money long-term and can learn more about choosing, opening and rolling over a CD (or withdrawing your funds).

 • Stable rates on opened CDs: Stocks and bonds have had a bumpy few years with dramatic highs and lows.
 Fixed-rate CDs pay stable returns no matter the overall economy's fluctuations.

-• Interest rates may start declining soon: CD returns could also start declining if the Fed begins lowering interest rates.
-The window for opening a higher-rate CD before rates decline may be closing.
+• Interest rates may continue declining: CD returns could decline further if the Fed lowers interest rates again in 2025.
+The window for opening a higher-rate CD before rates decline significantly may be closing.

-• Risk of opportunity cost: If your money is locked up in a CD, you can't put it into a potentially higher-interest opportunity, such as a recovering stock market, without early-withdrawal penalties.
+• Risk of opportunity cost: If your money is locked up in a CD, then you can't put it into a potentially higher-interest opportunity, such as the stock market, without early-withdrawal penalties.

-• Risk of potential rate increases: CD rates may have peaked.
+• Potential rate increases: CD rates may have peaked.
 But if CD rates continue going up for some reason, most banks and credit unions won't increase your rate unless you have a bump-up or step-up CD.

 • Multiple accounts to manage: Opening high-interest-earning CDs at different banks and credit unions can create a hassle of tracking CDs.
 A forgotten CD may be automatically rolled over into the exact term you had — even if rates are lower.